natenka/pyneng-book-en/docs/source/book/15_module_re/search.rst

        ...:                   r'(\S+) and port (\S+)', log)
        ...:

-Regular expression is divided into parts for ease of reading.
+Regex is divided into parts for ease of reading.
 It has three groups:

 * ``(\d+)`` - describes VLAN number
 * ``(\S+) and port (\S+)`` - describes port numbers